Allergy Shots in Raleigh, NC: What to Know

 NC Medicaid Managed Care covers allergy testing and immunotherapy through Standard Plan MCOs including Healthy Blue, AmeriHealth Caritas NC, Carolina Complete Health, UnitedHealthcare CP, and WellCare.
 No prior approval required under NC clinical coverage policies.

 Curex accepts most major Raleigh insurance plans and is HSA/FSA eligible.
-At $59/month without insurance, Curex costs less than a single allergist visit in Raleigh.
+At $129/month without insurance, Curex at-home SCIT (allergy shots) is a fraction of the cost of traditional Raleigh allergy shot programs.

 Allergy Shot Resources